DomWilliams0/name-needed/.planning/backlog.md

 * terrain finalizer should not propogate to neighbours if single block changes arent on boundary
 * unchecked_unwrap
 * inventory and physical body lookups/searches could be expensive, cache unchanged
+* biggy: consider using separate ECS universes for long and short living entities, if having multiple geneations alive at a time has large memory usage
+* dynstack for ai dses and considerations, to avoid the huge amount of boxing
+* experiment with PGO

 ### Memory usage
 * CoW terrain slabs